inform-us/requirements_specifications/informus/rules/Inform_us Metric basic data rules.md

 All patients on PACU (T06 and WMS)

 ### MOBILITY SCALE

+Mobilisation is reported as part of the DrEaMing bundle and not as a stand alone metric

 Last documented mobility scale and reasons for not mobilising (if not) is displayed in real time on inform_us.